CloudLabsAI-Azure/AIW-DevOps/Challenges/Module3-ClosingTheFeedbackLoop/Step-By-Step/CLOSELOOP-T003-SBS.md

 ## Create the Build Stage

-First we need to create the build stage in the Azure DevOps pipeline.
-Instead of using command line options like in GitHub Actions, Azure DevOps has a marketplace task that can run docker compose commands in a secure manner.
+First, we need to create the build stage in the Azure DevOps pipeline.
+Instead of using command-line options like in GitHub Actions, Azure DevOps has a marketplace task that can  securely run docker compose command.

 1. In your Azure DevOps Project, Edit the pipeline you created in the previous step.
 2. Remove all steps.
 Keep the `steps:` keyword in the file
-3. First we need to make sure we checkout all sources from GitHub.
+3. First we need to make sure we check out all sources from GitHub.
 Add the following snippet after `steps:` to do this.

 ```YAML
 - checkout: self
 ```

-4. In the side bar, find the Docker compose task, and configure it.
+4. In the sidebar, find the Docker compose task, and configure it.
 After that add it to your pipeline.
 Set the following fields

 ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/Docker%20Compose%20Task.png)